 - Function Compute (Container Service)

-The numbers of corresponding instances vary from a few to thousands, which requires a cross-server log collection solution.
+The numbers of corresponding instances vary from a few to thousands.
+Multiple instances require a cross-server log collection scheme.

-Programs are running in different environments, so logs are stored in various places, for example:
+Programs are running in different environments, such as:

 - API logs are stored in Function Compute.